-Hello and Welcome to the All-Women’s Sailing Program at Narragansett Sailing School!
+Hello and welcome to the All-Women’s Sailing Program at Narragansett Sailing School!

 Our women’s sailing program is exclusively for women, by women.
-While many sailing schools have a women’s program with a man teaching the course, there is a special thing that happens when you have a lady instructor instead.
+While many sailing schools have a women’s program with a man teaching the course, there is a special thing that happens when you have a female instructor instead.
 Comfort zones enlarge, questions flow more readily, and a stress-free environment is created.

 At the Narragansett Sailing School, we offer a variety of cruising oriented sailing activities for ladies to savor.
-We train folks for coastal cruising, and make a variety of boats available to hone those skills.
+We train folks for coastal cruising and make a variety of boats available to hone those skills.
 Ask us about the classes today!

 ASA Certification Courses 101 through 106